gismo/gsModule/README.md

 - [3.
 FAQ](#faq)

 ## Introduction <a name="introduction"></a>
-- Download (Either with the flag or in the txt file; optional with HASH tag)
+- Download (Either with the flag or in the txt file; optionally with HASH tag)
-- Stored in extensions/
+- Stored in optional/
-- Locally also possible (without using e.g. github.com/gismo/gsSubmodule.git)
+- Locally also possible (without using e.g. github.com/gismo/gsModule.git)
-- For having a github backup in github.com/gismo/ --> ask Angelos
+- For having a github backup in github.com/gismo/ --> Contact gismo@inria.fr

 ## How to use the submodules <a name="paragraph1"></a>
 As given in CMakeList.txt: